SaioraBerdiieva/mini_assembly/README.md

     * A "You Lose!" message appears.
     * The word that the player was trying to guess is revealed.
 ## Additional Notes:
-    * The game include a button to play again to start a new round with a different word that shows up after losing or winning the game.
+    * The game __include a button__ to play again to start a new round with a different word that shows up after losing or winning the game.
     * The player has visual cues (e.g., lives remaining, word progress) to help them understand how they are doing during the game. fc84079279198ad96b8ce9585ec6e7025f86ba3c
 # mini_assembly

-# Game Assembly in React is a simple interactive game built using React.js.
+## Game Assembly in React is a simple interactive game built using React.js.
 It combines the flexibility of modern web development with the logic and structure of game design.

-# React + Vite
+__React + Vite__

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-  e0ef2f1 (Initial commit with project files)